behringer24/ServiceClient/README.md

 # ServiceRequest

-This is a utility Java class developed for Android to handle easy web service requests.
+A utility Java class developed for Android to handle easy web service requests.
 The response can be plain text or JSON.
 For the low level connection HttpUrlConnection is used.

 ## Features

 - easy handling of POST and GET requests
 - supports String or JSONObject as response types
-- supports Multipart-Form-Data post for uploading files
+- supports Multipart-Form-Data POST for uploading files

 ## Example code